Rye Arts Center Zoning Petition

 The Rye Arts Center is the jewel in the Crown of Rye and elevates us above other leading Westchester communites

-by Fiona Dogan, 9 months ago
+by Fiona Dogan, about 1 year ago

 I am writing to express my strong support from the new and enhanced Rye Arts Center proposal.
 I am Rye resident of 26 years and my 3 children all attended multiple excellent programs at the RAC.
 I personally am a prominent and very active Realtor in Rye and I use the Rye Arts Center every day as an example to my incoming buyer clients of the excellent community and lifestyle amenities Rye has to offer, and why the RAC sets us apart from, and elevates us above neighboring communities.